d-nee/RedDoorLine/FAQ.md

 **3. Why am I stuck on the denied screen?**

     Check your network.
-If you're on Caltech WiFi try completely quitting your browser and reopening.
+If you're on the Caltech network try completely quitting your browser and reopening.
     If still unable, even in an incognito window, reach out to me as I probably need to add your IP.

 **4. How secure/private is the website?**